 When I went to Malana village, I was oblivious to this rule.
 It may help to know that though you can’t stay inside the village, there are a couple of hotels near the Malana Dam which is only a short distance away from the Malana gate.

 If you wish to stay longer in the village or return the next day, you can choose to stay at one of these lodgings.
-They offer a great view of the valley and an open sky for stargazing in the night.
+They offer a great view of the valley and an open sky for stargazing at night.

 It is no secret that Malana village is known for its hash.
 However, the substance is totally banned in India.
 So avoid consuming it or even transporting it under any circumstance.